pragmaxim-com/min-batch.rs/README.md

 [![Cargo](https://img.shields.io/crates/v/futures-batch.svg)](https://crates.io/crates/futures-batch)
 [![Documentation](https://docs.rs/futures-batch/badge.svg)](https://docs.rs/futures-batch)

-An adapter that turns elements into a batch of minimal element count.
-Needed for efficient work parallelization so that following tasks running in parallel are all processing at least `min_batch_size` of elements to avoid context switching overhead of cpu intensive workloads.
+An adapter that turns elements into a batch and its minimal size is computed by given closure.
+It is needed for efficient work parallelization so that following tasks running in parallel are all processing a batch of at least `min_batch_size` to avoid context switching overhead of cpu intensive workloads.
+Otherwise we usually need to introduce some kind of publish/subscribe model with dedicated long-running thread for each consumer and broadcasting messages to them and establishing back-pressure through [barrier](https://docs.rs/tokio/latest/tokio/sync/struct.Barrier.html).

 ## Usage